Wandering continua for rational maps: Wandering continua for torus coverings

 \begin{theorem} Let $A(z)=az+b\,(\m\Lambda):\, \CC/\Lambda\to\CC/\Lambda$ be a covering of the torus with $\deg A\ge 2$.
-Then the map $A$ admits an eventually simply-connected wandering continuum $E$ if and only if its derivative $a$ is an integer.
-In this case, the wandering continuum $E$ is a line segment in an infinite geodesic under the flat metric. \end{theorem}
+Then the map $A$ admits an always full wandering continuum $E$ if and only if its derivative $a$ is an integer.
+In this case, the wandering continuum $E$ is a line segment in an infinite geodesic under the flat metric of $\CC/\Lambda$. \end{theorem}

-The proof of this theorem is based on the following lemmas.
+The proof of Theorem \ref{torus} is based on the following lemmas.